-As of March 31, 2022, we had cash, cash equivalents and investments of \$352.3 million.
+As of June 30, 2022, we had cash, cash equivalents and investments of \$361.4 million.
 In the first quarter of 2022, we completed an underwritten public offering in which we issued 3,250,000 shares of common stock, which included the full exercise of the underwriters' option to purchase additional shares, and pre-funded warrants to purchase 2,500,000 shares of our common stock, and received approximately \$107.6 million in net proceeds, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us.
 We believe our existing cash, cash equivalents and investments will fund our current operating plans through at least the next 12 months from the filing date of this Quarterly Report on Form 10-Q. However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 We will need to raise additional capital before we can progress any of our vaccine candidates into a pivotal clinical trial.
 We expect to finance our cash needs through public or private equity or debt financings, third-party (including government) funding and marketing and distribution arrangements, as well as other collaborations, strategic alliances and licensing arrangements or any combination of these approaches.
 In July 2021, we entered into the ATM Sales Agreement with Jefferies, which provides that, upon the terms and subject to the conditions and limitations set forth in the ATM Sales Agreement, we may elect to issue and sell, from time to time, shares of our common stock having an aggregate offering price of up to \$150.0 million through Jefferies acting as our sales agent or principal.
-As of March 31, 2022, we have sold 693,567 shares of our common stock under the ATM Sales Agreement at an average price of \$25.29 per share for aggregate gross proceeds of \$17.5 million (\$17.0 million net of commissions and offering expenses).
-Since March 31, 2022, through May 6, 2022, we sold an additional 1,793,410 shares of our common stock under the ATM Sales Agreement at an average price of \$24.95 per share, generating gross proceeds of \$44.7 million (\$43.6 million net of commissions and offering expenses).
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of common stock, resulting from the ongoing COVID-19 pandemic.
+As of June 30, 2022, we have sold 2,704,373 shares of our common stock under the ATM Sales Agreement at an average price of \$25.08 per share for aggregate gross proceeds of \$67.8 million (\$65.7 million net of commissions and offering expenses).
+Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions, including higher inflation rates and changes in interest rates and the recent disruptions to and volatility in the credit and financial markets in the United States and worldwide, including the trading price of common stock, resulting from the ongoing COVID-19 pandemic and civil and political unrest in certain countries and regions.
 Our future capital requirements will depend on many factors, including: